andrii-alex/andrii-alex/README.md

 ## Contact

-You can reach me via email at andrii_alex@icloud.com.
+You can reach me on LinkedIn at [andrii_alexandru](https://www.linkedin.com/in/andrii-alexandru/).
 I'm always open to new opportunities, interesting discussions, and collaboration, so don't hesitate to drop me a message.

 Let's connect and build something awesome together! 🚀